silverbulletKID/StatGraph5293/PSet1.md

 1/31/19 11:59pm (or as soon as you gain access to CourseWorks if you’re on the waitlist.)

+Note that your assignment should include code, graphs, and textual explanation answering any questions in the exercises.

 ## Galaxies

 Unwin, Ch.
 3, \#1